 You can list as few or as many products as you like on the Amazon Marketplace.

 Your Amazon product listings are flexible.
-You don’t have a web store to populate, so you can start slowly by listing just a couple of items and start slowly.
+You don’t have a web store to populate, so you can start slowly by listing just a couple of items.
 As you grow, you can expand your offerings easily.
 You don’t have to rework your website to keep your growing number of products organized because Amazon has done that for you.

 Seller Central has answers to many of your questions.